Course outline

 Typical problems that will be addressed are thermal, chloride ingress modelling, and even moisture diffusion.
 The course provides demonstrations and exercises on different computational methods for simple differential equations, numerical solution strategies, explicit and implicit discretization, finite difference method, boundary conditions and implementation.

-Key topics: steady state problems, transient problems, heat flow, chloride ingress – implementation in Octave free software.
+Key topics: steady state problems, transient problems, heat flow, chloride ingress, implementation using Python within Spyder free software to be downloaded here.

 Reliability, risk and decision analyses